Herb-Wright/herbies-thoughts/posts/probabilistic_approaches_robotics/index.md

 ## 1 Intro

 This is my inaugural blog post, so I figured I'd do something short that should probably be much longer: I'd like to sketch out a few reasons why you might still want to use probabilistic robotics methods in the age of VLAs.
 I am obviously biased, as my only published paper, [@wright2024v], is a Bayesian method and I plan to continue to develop probabilistic methods in the future.
-And, of course many probabilistic methods still have their shortfalls (speed being a common one), but I really do think that some things are better done probabilistically.
+And, of course, many probabilistic methods still have their shortfalls (speed being a common one), but I really do think that some things are better done probabilistically.

 ## 2 Uncertainty